davidyko/Products/README.md

 <h1>MAZE Mercantile Reviews Service</h1>

 MAZE Mercantile is an e-commerce clothing retailer.
-For this project I inherited front-end legacy code and was tasked with building out an optimized back-end that could handle high web traffic.
+For this project I inherited front-end legacy code and built out an optimized back-end that could handle high web traffic.
 I worked with two other teammates, each of us focusing on a different microservice; I focused on the Product (product description) service.

 <h3>Achievements and Optimizations</h3>
 Seeded a PostgreSQL database with over 100 million records.